Mortgages key terms

 You can use the CFPB's "Find a Counselor" tool to get a list of housing counseling agencies in your area that are approved by HUD.
 You can also call the HOPE™ Hotline, open 24 hours a day, seven days a week, at (888) 995-HOPE (4673).

 Mortgage insurance protects the lender if you fall behind on your payments.
-Mortgage insurance is typically required if your down payment is less than 20 percent of the total loan amount.
+Mortgage insurance is typically required if your down payment is less than 20 percent of the property value.
 Mortgage insurance also is typically required on FHA and USDA loans.
-Private mortgage insurance, also called PMI, is a type of mortgage insurance you might be required to pay if you have a conventional loan.
-Under certain circumstances, you can cancel your PMI.
+However, if you have a conventional loan and your down payment is less than 20 percent, you will most likely have private mortgage insurance (PMI).

 Mortgage loan modification